andreimerlescu/andreimerlescu/TOPOBUILDER.md

 func (n ProjNameKey) Validate(app *Application) error {}
 ```

-This pattern is used on every property defined in the `Config` struct — both _optional_ and _required_.
+In fact — this pattern is used on every property defined in the `Config` struct, both _optional_ and _required_.
 What `Validate(*Application)` is doing behind the scenes is calling `.Validate(*Application)` on each element in the `Config{}` itself.
-That means `WazuhConfigs.Validate(*Application)` is defined and returns an error type, and so does everything else.
+That means `WazuhConfigs.Validate(*Application)` is defined and returns an error type, and so does everything else in there.

-The next part of the configuration loading is done concurrently where possible, on the assumption that some tasks take longer than others.
+The next part of the configuration loading is done in a concurrent-where-possible manner that assumes and understands that some tasks take longer than others.
 This is why I use conditional mutexes as coordinators:

 ```go
 awsCoordinator := sync.NewCond(&sync.Mutex{})